 So that’s the back story of how it got started.

-How did the show’s name came about?
+A: How did the show’s name come about?

-After we talked about doing a story about her life and all the ups and the downs that she goes through, I said, “How about we name this story, Asian Rocks?”
+WK: After we talked about doing a story about her life and all the ups and the downs that she goes through, I said, “How about we name this story, Asian Rocks?”

 She said, “Why?
 Sometimes it doesn’t rock.
 Being Asian.”